Featured Roles Since Joining NYCB

 Originated a corps role in

-Mr. Farley is a recipient of the 2012 Mae L. Wien Award, as well as the 2012 recipient of the Jeffrey Lawrence Award for Excellence in all Subjects at Professional Children’s School.
+Mr. Farley is a recipient of the 2015 Martin E. Segal Award and the 2012 Mae L. Wien Award, as well as the 2012 Jeffrey Lawrence Award for Excellence in all Subjects at Professional Children’s School.

 Portrait © Paul Kolnik